- About Us

 Located in Eugene, Oregon, our multidisciplinary research center is dedicated to increasing the scientific understanding of social and psychological processes related to healthy development and family functioning.

-Over the past three decades, OSLC research scientists have earned national and international recognition for their contributions to theory, prevention and treatment.
-With an emphasis on collaboration and rigorous methodology, our team of 14 scientists, 12 affiliated scientists, 4 Senior Fellows and 2 Emeritus Scientists and more than 100 researchers, staff and administrators collaborate on and support 29 active projects.
+Over the past several decades, OSLC research scientists have earned national and international recognition for their contributions to theory, prevention, and treatment.
+With an emphasis on collaboration and rigorous methodology, our team of scientists, affiliated scientists, Senior Fellows, and Emeritus Scientists and research and administrative staff collaborate on and support approximately 20 active projects.
 More than a dozen interventions, many of them in worldwide use, have been developed by the OSLC team.

 The success of our dual and complementary focus on theory building and intervention is reflected in the body of research grants awarded to the scientists at OSLC.
-Since 2003, we have been awarded more than $119,000,000 in grants from the National Institutes of Health, the Institute of Education Sciences, and the Administration for Children and Families.
+Our primary funders are the National Institutes of Health, the Institute of Education Sciences, and the National Institute of Justice.

-You can learn even more about OSLC on these pages:
+You can learn more about OSLC on these pages: